pontushenriksson/pontushenriksson/README.md

 <h3 align="center">Hi, I am Pontus Henriksson!</h3>

-<p align="center">A passionate student and full-stack web developer.
-I specialize in front-end development and I spend most of my time contributing to amazing projects or going to the gym.
-Email me at <a href="mailto:pontus@henriksson.space" target="blank">pontus@henriksson.space</a></p>
+<p align="center">I’m a passionate student and full-stack web developer.
+I specialize in front-end development and spend most of my time contributing to amazing projects, hitting the gym, or petting my two cats.
+I believe open source is essential for the growth of the tech community.
+Feel free to reach out at <a href="mailto:pontus@henriksson.space" target="blank">pontus@henriksson.space</a>.</p>

 ###